parabamoghv/DashedMonoids/README.md

 1. It’s rooted in Type Theory, not object-oriented or imperative paradigms.
 In Lean, a type can represent a mathematical proposition, and its elements are proofs of that proposition.
 2. The focus is on correctness and proof rather than just running code.
 Writing a function in Lean often corresponds to proving something.

-Here’s a quick guide to understanding Lean for someone familiar with other programming languages:
-What is Lean?

-Lean is a dependently-typed programming language and proof assistant.
-It’s designed for writing mathematical proofs and formally verifying them with the help of type theory.
-Think of it as a tool where programming meets logic and mathematics.

-If you’re familiar with languages like Python, Java, or C++, Lean might feel different because:

-    It’s rooted in Type Theory, not object-oriented or imperative paradigms.
-    The focus is on correctness and proof rather than just running code.

-Core Concepts
-1. Type Theory

-Lean is based on a type system that ensures everything is consistent:

-    Types as Propositions: In Lean, a type can represent a mathematical proposition, and its elements are proofs of that proposition.
-    Functions as Proofs: Writing a function in Lean often corresponds to proving something.

-Example:

-theorem example : 1 + 1 = 2 :=
-rfl  -- "rfl" means "reflexivity," i.e., this is true by definition.

-Here:

-    theorem example declares a theorem named example.
-    1 + 1 = 2 is the proposition.
-    rfl is the proof.

 ### Reading Lean Code

 Lean code has a declarative style, often involving theorems, definitions, and tactics:

 *Definitions* (def): Define functions or values, like in most programming languages.
 *Theorems/Propositions* (theorem or lemma): Statements you want to prove.
 *Tactics* : Step-by-step tools to guide Lean in constructing a proof.

+### Example

+The main result we want to prove is as follows: The dashed lists that we constructed is indeed the data structure we wish to create. *FDMon S* is the name given to dashed lists and the properties that we want it to satisfy are stored at FreeDMon.
+Thus, we have following theorem.

+    theorem FDMon_is_FreeDMon {S:Type _}:FreeDMon (incS:(S→ FDMon S)):= by
+    constructor
+    case exist=>
+        intro N stN f
+        use FDMon.induce f
+        ---

+    case unique=>
+        intro N stN f g hf hg hyp
+        ext x
+        apply induce_unique f g hf hg
+        intro a
+        rw[← @Function.comp_apply (FDMon S) N S f incS a] rw[hyp]
+        simp only [Function.comp_apply]

+In above, everything after `by` is the proof of the theorem. `Constructor` divides the proof into two cases: Exists and Unique.
+We use tactics given to us and developed over the course to prove these cases.
+If Lean does not give any error message then it means that the proof is correct.